Quote, unquote: just-food's week in words

 "The company notes the recent press speculation regarding a potential transaction with the independently owned Jersey Royal Company and can confirm that the company has entered into heads of terms and has agreed a period of exclusivity in relation to a potential acquisition of the Jersey Royal Company" - UK produce group Produce Investments reveals it is in talks to buy the local potato supplier.

-Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Emerging markets, Financials, Food safety, Health & wellness, Ice cream, Mergers & acquisitions, Natural & organic, Snacks, World foods
+Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Emerging markets, Financials, Food safety, Free-from, Health & wellness, Ice cream, Mergers & acquisitions, Natural & organic, Snacks, World foods

 Fonterra is ranked in the top 21 among dairy players.
 However, this is due for the most part to its strong presence in Australasia.
 The company is looking to diversify, investing in a China-based dair...